KrishMakwana28/CNN-MNIST-Digit-Classification/README.md

 The MNIST dataset contains **60,000 training images and 10,000 test images**, with each image represented as a **28 × 28 grayscale image**.

-The project uses **TensorFlow/Keras** to build and train the CNN model for multi-class digit classification.
+The project uses **TensorFlow/Keras** to build and train the Perceptron/ANN/CNN model for multi-class digit classification.

 ---